 Entertainment options in Saudi Arabia are relatively limited, as there are no bars or nightclubs for Western expats.
 Instead, money is spent in compounds or on luxury items in the country’s many malls.

-The leisure and entertainment scene, while different from many Western countries, includes cinemas, music events and increasingly popular sports and cultural activities.
-Attending a movie, enjoying a concert, or participating in a sports event can be more costly than in many parts of the world but similar to prices in upscale Asian facilities.
+While different from many Western countries, the leisure and entertainment scene includes cinemas, music events, and increasingly popular sports and cultural activities.
+Attending a movie, enjoying a concert, or participating in a sports event can be more costly than in many parts of the world, but prices are similar to those in upscale Asian facilities.

 Cost of education in Saudi Arabia